juanfernandes/juanfernandes-uk/src/stream/google-pay.md

 ---
-layout: layouts/post.njk
+layout: "post"
-postImage: "/v1579162295/og.jpg"
-introClass: intro--sml
-title: Google Pay
+title: "Google Pay"
-description: Removing your Google account from your phone means Google Pay will stop working - derp
+description: "Removing your Google account from your phone means Google Pay will stop working - derp"
 keywords:
   - privacy
   - privacy control
   - google
   - google pay
 date: 2020-02-17T00:00:00Z
-tags:
-- notes

 ---
 Turns out that removing your Google account from your phone will cause Google Pay to stop working which then reminded me that I need to find an alternative - any suggestions?